 Another fairly recent development in online communications is live video chatting.
 Social media websites like Facebook offer video chatting, but there are also stand-alone free sites like Zoom and Skype that are designed specifically for video chatting.
 Usually, once you accept the terms and conditions for a video chatting site, they will access the camera on your smartphone, laptop, or tablet.

-Using this camera, you can place calls to your loved ones and see live video of them right on your device.
+Using this camera, you can place calls to your loved ones and see live videos of them right on your device.
 Especially in times of social distancing, video chatting is a great way to keep in touch.
 It almost feels like the person is right there speaking to you.

 How Seniors Can Stay Safe on the Internet

-It seems like there are so many great things we can do through the Internet, but many people wonder: Is the Internet safe?
-It’s true, cyber crimes against seniors have increased five times since 2014.
+It seems like there are so many great things we can do through the internet, but many people wonder: Is the internet safe?
+It’s true, cybercrimes against seniors have increased five times since 2014.
 But there are definite precautions you can take to help ensure your experience does not compromise your data

 - Don’t respond to emails or social media messages from people asking for money or favors.
 If you are interested in donating to a charity, then go to the official website of your preferred charity and do so there as opposed to through some third party.

 - Always log out of your account when finished browsing a website.

 - Try not to use the same password for every online account, as this makes it easier for hackers to access your information.
 We’d recommend keeping a physical list of each of your usernames and passwords that you use on different websites.

 - Consider investing in anti-malware software for your home computer.